How to Become a Military Counselor

 Step 6: Continue your education and stay up to date on military counseling trends and changes.

-Continuing education is imperative to maintaining professional counseling licensure and keeping in the know of changes, updates, and movements in trends in military and government changes, mental health care, counseling, and client advocacy.
+Continuing education is imperative for maintaining professional counseling licensure and staying current with changes, updates, and trends in military and government policy, mental health care, counseling, and client advocacy.

 Earn an MA in Psychology Online from Pepperdine